 A post shared by Cengiz (@cengizyar) on

-Cengiz Yar is a photographer based in northern Iraq who has been following the battle in Mosul for months.
+Cengiz Yar is a photographer based in northern Iraq.
 He frequently shoots for The Guardian and Foreign Policy; many of his images feature refugees fleeing fighting and, as a result, their homes.
 Yar also utilizes Instagram Stories, a feature in the app which allows photographers to share minute-by-minute ephemeral photos and videos.